 Homework and Worksheets.
 To prepare for each class session you will not only read the text but complete exercises to apply what you've learned.
 Editing is a skill, acquired only through practice.
 Lots and lots of practice.
-You are required to bring completed homework to every class in a form that I can collect.
-You can print and write on .pdfs, you can retype the assignment on your own computer and print it out, or you can write sentences out by hand.
-ALL EDITS MUST BE IN A COLOR DIFFERENT FROM THE ORGINAL TEXT.
+You are required to bring completed homework to every class.